-- A full-day visit to the Isle of Capri.
+- After breakfast, set off for a full-day visit to the Isle of Capri.
 Kids love the ride from Positano to Capri on the boat.
 Sail past the land of the Mermaids and other folkloric points along the coast.

-- A favorite place on Capri is Anacapri.
-This old world village that once captured the hearts of writers, artists and poets is dainty, delicate and quiet.
+- Visit Anacapri – the Old World village that once captured the hearts of writers, artists and poets is dainty, delicate and quiet.
 Anacapri, the highest point on the island, virtually carries you back in time.
 Walk through narrow streets lined with Grecian-style whitewashed villas, ancient churches, and small bookshops.
-From Anacapri, kids will love the chair lift up to Monte Solaro; pass the castle of Barbarosso, fields of Capri flowers and marvel at a clear blue sky that seems to turn 360 degrees above you.
+From Anacapri, take the chair lift up to Monte Solaro; pass the castle of Barbarosso, fields of Capri flowers and marvel at a clear blue sky that seems to turn 360 degrees above you.

 Add-On A Driver